webdriverio/webdriverio/docs/Frameworks.md

 If you want to define specific Mocha settings you can do that by adding `mochaOpts` to your configuration file.
 A list of all options can be found on the [project website](http://mochajs.org/).

-Note that since all commands are running synchronously there is no need to have async mode in Mocha enabled.
+__Note:__ that since all commands are running synchronously there is no need to have async mode in Mocha enabled.
 Therefor you can't use the `done` callback:

 ```js
 it('should test something', function () {